KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 ### 5.4 Energy Release as Resonance Discharge

 The energy released in phase collision is not destruction-energy.
-It is **resonance discharge** — the structural tension between complementary flows releasing as the system resolves toward equilibrium.
+It is **resonance discharge** — the structural tension between complementary flows releasing as the system resolves toward ⦿ Kaion convergence.

 This aligns with the CIT Grand Theorem: